-If you can answer yes to these three questions you may be entitled to claim compensation for medical negligence:
+If you can answer yes to these three questions, you may deserve to claim compensation for medical negligence.

-1) Have you been injured in the course of your treatment?
+- Did you suffer an injury in the course of your treatment?

-2) Do you believe this injury could have been avoided?
+- Do you believe this injury was avoidble?

 Of course, things are not always so simple.
-Sometimes responsibility is not always clear, or maybe only a portion of the blame can be allocated to the Hhalthcare professional responsible for looking after you.
+Sometimes responsibility is not always clear.
+Maybe only a portion of the blame goes to the Healthcare professional responsible for looking after you.
 Our role is to separate what is from what may have been caused by your existing illness or condition.
 Once we have a clear picture, we will be able to raise a credible legal claim to secure you the compensation you deserve.

 How long will my medical negligence claim take to settle?

 The typical processing time for an average medical negligence compensation claim is between 12 and 18 months.
 We appreciate that having a solicitor in your life, no matter how helpful, is also intrusive.
-We therefore aim to settle your claim as soon as possible so that you can get on with your life and make the best possible recovery.
-We will not rush your application or cut corners comma to secure a speedy settlement at the expense of obtaining every penny of compensation that you deserve.
+Therefore, we aim to settle your claim as soon as possible.
+That way, you can get on with your life and make the best possible recovery.
+We won’t rush your application or cut corners comma to secure a speedy settlement at the expense of obtaining every penny of compensation that you deserve.

-Your claim may take longer than the average processing time if you are left with significant or life-changing injuries.
-It may also take longer if the extent of your injuries is unknown, with a long-term implications that cannot yet be determined.
-In these instances, as long as the other party accepts liability, we may be able to obtain an interim compensation payment to help prevent you struggling financially in the short term.
+Your claim may take longer than the average processing time if you have significant or life-changing injuries.
+It may also take longer if the extent of your injuries is unknown, with long-term implications that cannot yet be determined.
+In these instances, as long as the other party accepts liability, we may be able to obtain an interim compensation payment to help prevent you from struggling financially in the short term.

 Acceptance of a compensation award is final.
-It is important to assess the extent of your injury, and the impact this has on your life both now and potentially in the future, thoroughly as once you accept payment, you cannot reopen a claim or start a new one if in the future you realise you are entitled to more money.
+It is important to assess the extent of your injury.
+Plus, the impact this has on your life both now and potentially in the future, thoroughly.
+Because once you accept payment, you cannot reopen a claim or start a new one.
+Even if, in the future, you realise you may deserve to earn more money.